Sub-basins preprocessing

 • Optional: Layer with impervious areas

-To use this plugin’s functionality, SAGA GIS and WhiteboxTools must be installed.
+To use this plugin’s functionality, WhiteboxTools must be installed.

 Executing the Plugin

-After installing SAGA GIS and WhiteboxTools, you can run the plugin.
+After installing WhiteboxTools, you can run the plugin.

 Select Layers